theunissenlab/gdrive_python/README.md

 # Google Drive Access via Python (gdrive-access)

-gdrive-access is a simplified set of Python functions for navigating Google Drive folders and uploading/downloading files.
+gdrive-access is a simplified set of Python functions for navigating Google Drive folders and uploading/downloading files, built on PyDrive.
 To get set up, you will need to install gdrive-access and run the "setup credentials" script (`python -m gdrive_access.setup_credentials --dir CREDENTIALS_DIR`) to give it permission to access your Google Drive through the Google Drive web API.

 ## 1 Install